SoftInstigate/restheart-website/docs/security/secure-connection-to-mongodb.md

 ## Connect to MongoDB over TLS/SSL

-In case MongoDB uses a __public TLS/SSL certificate__ there is nothing to configure omn RESTHeart, except for the proper [Connection String URI Format](https://docs.mongodb.com/manual/reference/connection-string/) on MongoDB's documentation.
+In case MongoDB uses a __public TLS/SSL certificate__ there is nothing to configure on RESTHeart, except for the proper [Connection String URI Format](https://docs.mongodb.com/manual/reference/connection-string/).

 To configure RESTHeart for using instead a __private TLS/SSL certificate__ (read [What’s the Difference Between a Public and Private Trust Certificate?](https://www.entrust.com/it/blog/2019/03/difference-between-a-public-and-private-trust-certificate/)) do as follows: